At University all engineering students shared a common first year wearing some elegant dressy jumpsuits and rompers. We all took 101 level:

 I always loved the lab because you would see the science at work in a real situation.
 I still remember it today that my favorite lab was one about fluid flow in pipes.
 You’d add some energy to the flow with a pump and measure the height the water could flow up to depending on how much energy you added to it.
 Fluid flow in pipes is quite simple, really.
 And this past weekend when I was out looking for a pressure washer it made me reminisce back to that lab because a pressure washer is just adding some energy to water to make it useful.
 For example, to clean surfaces – removing dirt and grime…

-….So I wanted to write a post about my favorite 2 simple yet useful technologies for use around your home.
+….So I wanted to write a post about best case studies done by Cebu SEO and about my favorite 2 simple yet useful technologies for use around your home.
 They are: A pressure washer and a vacuum cleaner.
 I won’t go into too much detail about the engineering how each works but I just wanted to marvel at their wondrous simplicity and usefulness.

 Of the 3 technologies in today’s post, I would guess the lowest percentage own a pressure washer.
 But I just bought one and let me tell you: they are amazing.

 Here’s the deal:

 You can get an electric pressure washer for about $150.
 An electric is what I bought.
 You plug it into your normal electric outlet and that powers a motor which powers a pump that adds enough energy to blast surface clean.
 All you do is plug it to the outlet for electricity and hook up your garden hose for water.

 If you’re after more power you can get a gas power washer which is more expensive at around $400.
 With a gas unit you get more power, durability and noise.
 Because it has all the moving components of an internal combustion engine it will also require more maintenance.

 The concept is so simple: Add energy to water to make it useful.
 I’m surprised it took me so long to start using one.